VRuskaEngine/VRuskaEngine/doc/writing-driver.md

 Either way, your device's detection details will need to be added to a list used by the prober at @ref xrt_instance startup time.
-The stock lists for mainline Monado are in `src/xrt/targets/common/target_lists.c`.
+The stock lists for mainline VRuska Engine are in `src/xrt/targets/common/target_lists.c`.
 These are shared by the various targets (OpenXR runtime shared library, service executable, utility executables) also found in `src/xrt/targets`.
-If you're using Monado as a toolkit or component rather than as a standalone runtime and service, you can replicate whatever portions of the target lists in your own target, or directly implement the @ref xrt_instance interface more directly, linking in only those drivers and components you need. **Note**, however, that Monado is intended to not expose any external API other than the OpenXR API: the @ref xrt_iface are subject to change as required so those writing drivers or other software on those interfaces are encouraged to upstream as much as possible to minimize
+If you're using VRuska Engine as a toolkit or component rather than as a standalone runtime and service, you can replicate whatever portions of the target lists in your own target, or directly implement the @ref xrt_instance interface more directly, linking in only those drivers and components you need. **Note**, however, that VRuska Engine is intended to not expose any external API other than the OpenXR API: the @ref xrt_iface are subject to change as required so those writing drivers or other software on those interfaces are encouraged to upstream as much as possible to minimize